kstenerud/dogma/kbnf_v1.md

     if `bit_count` is 0, `expr` has no size requirements.
     """;

-aligned(bit_count: unsigned, expr: expression, padding: expression): expression =
+aligned(bit_count: uinteger, expr: expression, padding: expression): expression =
     """
     Requires that `expr` and `padding` together produce a multiple of `bit_count` bits.
     If `expr` doesn't produce a multiple of `bit_count` bits, the `padding` expression